Iteration

 necessarily want to type out a 100-item list just to iterate over it.

-Python has a built-in function called range
+Python has a built-in function called range which automatically creates a

-can be called in a few different ways.
+list-like object. range can be called in a few different ways.

 ๐ป

-to open Python's interactive mode.
+Run python to open Python's interactive mode.
 Enter the

 following commands to try out using ranges.

-generates the numbers from 0
+range(max) generates the numbers from 0 up to max (not including max).

 >>> for number in range(5):